 AMD vs Intel Productivity and Content Creation Performance

-In the non-gaming performance battle of AMD vs Intel CPUs, the picture is a lot clearer.
-AMD's highest-end chips take the outright win in terms of the ultimate performance in threaded productivity and content creation applications.
-AMD's copious slathering of cores, threads, and cache on its flagship Ryzen 9 5950X and 5900X processors also equates to a big win in the performance-per-dollar category.
+In the non-gaming performance battle of AMD vs Intel CPUs, Intel's Alder Lake chips have also made great strides against AMD's finest and offer a superior price-to-performance ratio in a broad swath of workloads.
+That said, AMD's highest-end chip takes the outright win in terms of the ultimate performance in threaded productivity and content creation applications in a few workloads.
+That comes courtesy of its copious slathering of cores, threads, and cache on its flagship Ryzen 9 5950X.
+However, those wins come at the expense of a much higher price point, and it isn't enough to justify the premium.

 Solid performance in single-threaded work equates to faster performance in all manner of workloads, particularly day-to-day applications that rely on snappy responsiveness from the processor.
-The Rocket Lake Core i9-11900K has taken the uncontested lead in single-threaded performance across the full spate of our benchmarks, but that's Intel's most expensive mainstream CPU.
-We see a more pitched battle throughout the rest of both product stacks.
-Each chip has comparable performance against competing chips in its price range, making this largely a wash for most users.
+The Alder Lake Core i9-12900K has taken the uncontested lead in single-threaded performance across the full spate of our benchmarks, but that's Intel's most expensive mainstream CPU.
+If you're on the hunt for snappy single-threaded performance, the other Alder Lake processors also take comparatively large leads over competing AMD processors.
+That means Intel's Alder Lake family holds the single-threaded performance crown.

 AMD vs Intel Processor Specifications and Features